Jylau14/hyb2/README.md

 # Hyb2
 ***Generates RNA structures of short- and long-range intra/intermolecular interactions, and homodimers.***

-A ***streamlined*** program for analyzing proximity ligation experiments from mapped files in the SAM format to:
+A ***streamlined*** program for analyzing proximity ligation experiments from mapped files in the fastq/SAM format to:
 1. Generate a list of chimeric interactions with their coordinates, sequence, and folding energy,
 2. Plot contact density map of selected genes and viewpoint graphs,
 3. Generate intra-/intermolecular RNA structure of any selected regions.